datacommonsorg/docsite/api/r/observation.md

 ```

 If an observation cannot be found given the constraints for a DCID,
-the returned named `vector` will not contain the DCID as a key.:
+the returned named `vector` will not contain the DCID as a key:

 ```r
 > dcids = c(